BLUE HORIZON, BOOK 2

 “That’s a video game,” Devon said, noting the card.

-“That’s a video game that I can reverse-engineer into a diagnostic tool for the ship’s systems.
+“That’s a video game that Samantha can help me reverse-engineer into a diagnostic tool for the ship’s systems.
 A regular diagnostic would cost three times as much and I’d have to purchase proprietary upgrades almost immediately because they let these things fester on the shelves till they’re borderline obsolete.
 I can manipulate this any way I like because it’s just the base model,” Pockets beamed.

 “Oh,” Devon struck a martyred pose, “you mean you’re a thinking customer?”